filamentphp/filament/packages/admin/docs/10-testing.md

 });
 ```

-To ensure an action's button is displaying the right color, you can use `assertPageActionHasColor` or `assertPageActionDoesNotHaveColor`.
+To ensure an action's button is displaying the right color, you can use `assertPageActionHasColor` or `assertPageActionDoesNotHaveColor`:

 ```php
 use function Pest\Livewire\livewire;